 Amstelveenseweg 192, 1075 XR Amsterdam

 The last proper breakfast of the trip!
-We discussed (at length) making it a third pancakes adventure, but when I stumbled upon this place online I was low key desperate to check it out.
+We discussed (at length) making it a third pancake adventure, but when I stumbled upon this place online I was low-key desperate to check it out.

 Until next time!